Telemedicine Requirements for Licensing, Scope of Practice, and Reimbursement

-- What are the regulatory challenges with meeting licensing requirements in multiple states?
+- What are the regulatory challenges in meeting licensing requirements in multiple states?

-- Other than traditional, formal licensure, what alternative paths can a provider follow to become authorized to offer services within the patient's state?
+- Other than traditional, formal licensure, what are alternative paths for a provider to become authorized to offer services within the patient's state?

 - What telemedicine services are covered by Medicare?
 By Medicaid?

 - What are the regulatory hurdles relating to anti-kickback and self-referral?

 - What hurdles persist under corporate practice laws, and how can they be cleared?

 Mr. McMenamin concentrates his practice on advising clients on legal issues pertinent to telemedicine.
 Although most of... | Read More